Node of Ranvier: History

 The myelin sheath of long nerves was discovered and named by German pathological anatomist Rudolf Virchow in 1854.
 French pathologist and anatomist Louis-Antoine Ranvier later discovered the nodes, or gaps, in the myelin sheath that now bear his name.
 Born in Lyon, Ranvier was one of the most prominent histologists of the late 19th century.
 Ranvier abandoned pathological studies in 1867 and became an assistant of physiologist Claude Bernard.
 He was the chairman of General Anatomy at the Collège de France in 1875.

+Ranvier discovered the nodes in 1878.
+Using staining techniques developed by Ludwig Mauthner, he noticed that myelinated axons were only stained at regular intervals, leading to the discovery of the nodes.
+Reportedly, he dismissed the idea of nodes in the CNS although their existence was proven later.

 His refined histological techniques and his work on both injured and normal nerve fibers became world-renowned.
 His observations on fiber nodes and the degeneration and regeneration of cut fibers had a great influence on Parisian neurology at the Salpêtrière.
 Soon afterwards, he discovered gaps in sheaths of nerve fibers, which were later called the Nodes of Ranvier.
 This discovery later led Ranvier to careful histological examination of myelin sheaths and Schwann cells.